What Is Probate?

 Beware, however, if you fail to name a beneficiary on any accounts, those accounts will fall into your probate estate.
 Additionally, suppose a beneficiary you name on an account dies before you.
 In that case, that account may not have an owner and become part of your probate estate.

 Again, a probate court handles property that does not have a named owner.
-So, if you plan ahead, you can significantly reduce your probate estate.
+With planning, you can significantly reduce your probate estate.

 How Long Does Probate Take?

-Probating a simple estate with no issues can take anywhere from nine months to a year.
-However, if there is a will contest or large estate, it can take two years or longer.
+Probating a simple estate with no issues can take several months to over a year.
+However, if there is a will contest or a large estate, it can take two years or longer.

 How Much Does Probate Cost?

-There are many fees and expenses in probating an estate.
-Typically, probate costs range from 3-5% of the estate's value.
-Here are some examples:
+There are many fees and expenses involved with probating an estate.
+Typically, probate costs range from 3% to 5% of the estate's value.
+Here are some examples of the fees and expenses associated with probate:

-- Attorney and Personal Representative Fees – Many states provide guidelines for what a personal representative or attorney can charge.
+- Attorney and personal representative fees: Many states provide guidelines for how much a personal representative or attorney can charge.
 Some states set the fees based on a percentage of the estate.

 - For example, in California, if your estate is worth $200,000, your estate may pay $7,000 in standard probate fees.
-And California also allows an attorney and a personal representative to collect fees, so they could receive up to $7,000 each.
+California also allows an attorney and a personal representative to collect fees.

 - Generally, friends or family members who serve as your personal representative waive the fee.
 However, they are still entitled to it.